ocrosby/test-results-api/README.md

 ## API Endpoints

-A list of your API endpoints and their descriptions
+Below is a list of available API endpoints and their descriptions.

 - GET /items/ - Retrieves a list of items.
 - POST /items/ - Creates a new item.